Honokaʻa, Hawaii: Culture

 Honokaʻa boasts a historic downtown district.
 In 1930, the Honokʻaa People's Theatre was built on Māmane Street by the Tanimoto family.
 The theater hosted the Hāmākua Music Festival every fall from 1993 to 2006, and again in 2009.
 Proceeds went to fund local music education on the island.
 The festival has hosted a number of jazz, classical, and Hawaiian folk musicians, including Ray Brown, Gene Harris, James Moody, Howard Alden, Big Brother and the Holding Company and Hubert Laws.

 Ranching, along with nascent diversified agriculture, is the primary industry in Honokaʻa and the Hamakua District.
 Honokaʻa hosts a Saturday farmers' market, held on Māmane Street, The Farmers' Market at Hāmākua Harvest on Sundays from 9:00am – 2:00pm on the corner of Māmane Street and Māmalahoa Highway, and the Honoka'a Country Market features Hawaii Big Island Beef, a locally raised and grass-fed beef.

 While ranching and rodeos may seem idiosyncratic to some visitors, ranching in Hawaii has a long history.
 This tradition has been celebrated annually on Western Weekend beginning in 2006, and included children's activities, country western bands, a block party with paniolo barbecue, a rodeo, and the ribald Saloon Girl Contest.
 Western Weekend was sponsored in part by a grant from the County of Hawaiʻi Department of Research & Development, Hawaiʻi Tourism Authority.

 Cinema

 Honokaʻa is the namesake and setting in the 2009 Japanese film Honokaʻa Boy (Japanese: ホノカアボーイ).
 The world premier occurred in the Honokaʻa People's Theatre, which was featured prominently in the film.

 There is reference to a marketplace in the town in the film Cloud Atlas.

-School
+Education

+The statewide school district is the Hawaii State Department of Education, and it covers Hawaii County.
 Honokaʻa High & Intermediate School is located in the CDP.
 Honokaʻa Elementary School shares some campus facilities such as the cafeteria and library.

+The Hawaii State Public Library System operates the Honokaa Library.